Gerald has been a freelance writer focusing on finance and science for over ten years.

 Oodle is a California-based classifieds aggregator site that connects with Facebook via the Facebook Marketplace app.
 This app is behind all of the buying and selling activity on Facebook.
 Oodle functions like Craigslist, but with better functionality and a more user-friendly interface.

-With over 70,000 partner listings for millions of products and services, as well as reach to millions of potential buyers, Oodle has become one of a preferred selling platform for sellers all over the world.
+With over 70,000 partner listings for millions of products and services, as well as reach to millions of potential buyers, Oodle has become one of the preferred selling platforms for sellers all over the world.

 Formed in 1997, uBid is based in Itasca, Illinois.
-It is a popular ecommerce site that offers over five million products (new, used, or refurbished) in dozens of categories, including consumer electronics, computers, home and garden, jewelry, watches, and televisions.
-Just like eBay, these goods are sold directly by uBid and its pool of certified third-party merchants, through auction or fixed-price listings.
+It is a popular eCommerce site that offers over five million products (new, used, or refurbished) in dozens of categories, including consumer electronics, computers, home and garden, jewelry, watches, and televisions.
+Just like eBay, these goods are sold directly by uBid and its pool of certified third-party merchants, through auctions or fixed-price listings.